 With the morning sickness gone, this is a good time to focus on healthy eating and being fit.
 Here is the to-do list for the third month:

 - Eat well: Your craving increases for some foods.
 Relish on a healthy and balanced diet, which includes fruits and vegetables, eggs, pulses, nuts, meat, milk, whole grain varieties, yogurt, etc. Your diet must be enriched with all the essential nutrients such as vitamins, omega-3 fatty acids, calcium, and fiber.

 - Take rest: You will start feeling fatigued; therefore, take rest as much as you can.
-Avoid sleeping on your back and sleep on your left.
+Avoid sleeping on your back and sleep preferably on your left side or right.
 You might want to use specially designed maternity pillows to sleep comfortably.

-- Take supplements: Take folic acid supplements during the third month as they are important to avoid any birth defects in the baby.
+- Take supplements: Continue to take folic acid supplements during the third month as they are important to avoid any birth defects in the baby.
 If your doctor has prescribed any other vitamin supplements, you need to take them too.